 Timpani & Percussion

 Daniel Kirkpatrick is the Principal Timpanist of the Greenville Symphony Orchestra, under the baton of Edvard Tchivzhel.
 Daniel was formally Principal Timpanist with the Symphony Orchestra Augusta in Augusta, GA, under the baton of Shizuo "Z" Kuwahara.
-He is an active freelance teacher and performer in the South Carolin a and Georgia regions, often performing with the Hendersonville and Asheville Symphonies and the South Carolina Philharmonic Orchestra.
+He joined the GAMAC Orchestra as Principal Percussionist in 2017.
+He is an active freelance teacher and performer in North and South Carolina, often performing with the Hendersonville and Asheville Symphonies and the South Carolina Philharmonic Orchestra.

 Daniel Kirkpatrick earned a Master of Music in Percussion Performance, with honors, with a focus in Timpani from the University of Wisconsin - Milwaukee, where he studied timpani with Dean Borghesani, Principal Timpanist of the Milwaukee Symphony Orchestra.
 Daniel earned his Bachelor of Music Performance in Percussion Performance, cum laude, from the University of North Texas College of Music.
 While at UNT, Daniel was principal timpanist of the UNT Symphony and Chamber orchestras under the batons of Maestros Anshel Brusilow and Dr. Clay Couturiaux.
 He studied with Christopher Deane, Mike Drake, Mark Ford, and Paul Rennick.